-The installation of Horizontal and Vertical Water Source Heat Pump units and all associated components, parts and accessories which make up the installation shall be in accordance with the regulations of ALL authorities having jurisdiction and MUST conform to all applicable Codes.
+The installation of Large Commercial Water Source Heat Pump Units and all associated components, parts and accessories that make up the installation shall be in accordance with the regulations of ALL Authorities having jurisdiction and MUST conform to ALL applicable Codes.
 It is the responsibility of the Installing Contractor to determine and comply with ALL applicable Codes and Regulations.
 Installation of Supply and Return Piping